 Last but not least on our list is Apple TV.
 If you have already invested alot in the Apple ecosystem, that is, you own an iPhone, iPad and a Macbook, then by all means, adding an Apple TV is the natural choice.
 Apple has already done the heavy lifting for you, so expect everything to work quite smoothly unlike the other products.

-The Apple TV is a streaming device fully loaded will most the popular titles including Apple’s own streaming service called Apple TV+, Netflix, Amazon Prime Video, Hulu, Disney+, YouTube, Vimeo, HBO Now, Showtime, Sling TV, and DirecTV Now.
+The Apple TV is a streaming device fully loaded with most the popular titles including Apple’s own streaming service called Apple TV+, Netflix, Amazon Prime Video, Hulu, Disney+, YouTube, Vimeo, HBO Now, Showtime, Sling TV, and DirecTV Now.
 In addition, users can also subscribe to music streaming services such as Apple Music, Pandora Music, Qello, and Vevo and access content that way.

 Siri, Apple’s Smart assistant is now integrated in 4th generation Apple TV.
 With this, you can search and use voice dictation in text fields, including usernames and passwords.
 However, reviews indicate Siri is following behind Google’s Assistant and Amazon’s Alexa.